redlibrarian/redlibrarian.github.io/_posts/2020-02-11-the-problem-of-history.markdown

 before something impinges on the national or international professional consciousness.
 That many librarians in Canada or the US are unaware of things that are happening in BC schools should not really be surprising.
-Again, we also aren't required to weigh in on everything.
+Again, we can't weigh in on everything.

 As Jameson has pointed out, an awareness of history is one of the main casualities of neoliberal cultural logic.
 Public libraries and their